Downtown Precise Plan

 Planning Process

-A consultant team headed by WRT has been engaged to support the City in the preparation of the Downtown Precise Plan.
-An overview of the typical planning process timeline is depicted below.
-The planning process will start with an existing conditions analysis, followed by various forms of community outreach, including workshops, to receive community input on visioning, land use, circulation, and design standards.
-Layered within this process will be review and input from the Downtown Community Task Force (DCTF), as well as the greater community.
+A consultant team headed by WRT was engaged to support the City in the preparation of the Downtown Precise Plan.
+The planning process started with an existing conditions analysis, followed by various forms of community outreach, including workshops, to receive community input on visioning, land use, circulation, and design standards.
+Layered within this process was review and input from the Downtown Community Task Force (DCTF), as well as the greater community.

 Downtown Precise Plan Area Boundary